System Requirements Specification - Mac

-There are a great number of preset text effects, however, to make the text more suitable on your video.
+There are many preset text effects, however, to make the text more suitable for your video.
 You can edit and customize the text effect with built-in tools.

 Click on the Font drop-down menu to change the style of your text.
 You can also download a font from the internet, install it on your OS, and then use it in Filmora.

-Go to the Preset tab of the Text Editing menu and click the thumbnails of the preset styles to apply them.
+Go to the Basic tab of the Text Editing menu and click the thumbnails of the preset styles to apply them.

-You can set a position for your text by changing the Position parameters in Text Editing panel.
+You can set a position for your text by changing the Alignment parameters in the Text Editing panel.
 You can also click and drag your text in the preview window to move it where you want.

-The default duration of all the text effects is 5 seconds, but you can change that by dragging either of a text effect’s edges in the timeline.
-You can also click on the Duration icon to change the effect’s duration.
+The default duration of all the text effects is 7 seconds, but you can change that by dragging text effect’s edges in the timeline.
+You can also click on the “Duration” icon to change the effect’s duration.

-In the Text Editing panel click into the Animation tab.
-Filmora offers more than 80 different text animations you can apply by double clicking on an effect to preview it and then clicking OK to apply it.
+In the Text Editing panel, click on the “Animation” icon under “Titles” tab.
+Filmora offers more than 80 different text animations which you can apply by double-clicking on an effect to preview it and then click on “OK” to apply it.

 Advanced Title Editing